 Thank you for thoughtfully considering how you can help us bridge the funding gap, allowing us to leverage the public dollars we receive so we can offer an educational experience unlike any other.

-In its 2020 edition of “Ohio Education by the Numbers”, the Thomas B. Fordham Institute reports, “State funds provide 43 percent of total school revenues, while local taxes provide 42 percent.
-Federal and other non-tax sources provide the rest.”
+In its 2023 edition of “Ohio Education by the Numbers,” the Thomas B. Fordham Institute reports, “State taxpayer funds provide 41 percent of total revenues, while local taxes contribute 43 percent.
+Federal and non-tax sources provide the rest.”

-In contrast, as a community school, MPA’s budget for 2020-21 shows only 7 percent of our total revenue coming from local sources.
-The main reason for this disparity is that we don’t have access to local property tax or school levy income. *Menlo does receive funding from our partnership with CMSD that totals under 2% of our budget.
+In contrast, as a community school, MPA’s budget for 2021-22 shows only 17 percent of our total revenue coming from local sources.
+The main reason for this disparity is that we do not have access to local property tax or school levy income. *Menlo does receive funding from our partnership with CMSD, which totals under 2% of our budget.

-“On average, Ohio schools spend $12,472 per pupil in operational expenditures.
-Urban districts have the highest per pupil expenditures ($14,377), while small town districts spend the least $11,000 per pupil.”
+“On average, Ohio schools spend just over $13,000 per pupil in overall operational expenditures.
+Urban districts have the highest per pupil expenditures ($15,021), while small-town districts spend the least ($12,050 per pupil).”

-The federal/state standard to educate a child is estimated at $8,500, and we receive just over $6,000 per student.
+The federal/state standard to educate a child is estimated at $11,306, and we receive $8,680 per student.
 Because this funding is not enough to cover all the expenses at MPA, we have an annual development plan that outlines how we intend to raise the necessary funds to help bridge this gap in funding.